bambash/appup/README.md

       - name: pod
         emptyDir: {}
 ```

 ## gotchas

 `UP_FILE` needs to be created manually.
 This can be done by calling `/up` or touching the `UP_FILE` at somepoint during the pod lifecycle.

 Operators will need to fully understand the implicatons of controlling  upime manually.

 ## why?
 In a perfect world all applications have health checking and this would not be needed.
-However, I've experienced some pains when trying to control uptime on applications that have been migrated into Kubernetes that do not have health checks.
+However, I've experienced some pains when trying to control uptime on applications that have been migrated into Kubernetes that do not have a simple way to do health checks.
 The code owners for these apps usually don't have the time, experience, or business support to implement native health checks.

-While you could use Kubernetes port checking or increase the sleep durations, I feel that this gives the operators a little more flexibility.
+While you could use Kubernetes port checking, use  or increase the sleep durations, I feel that this gives the operators a little more flexibility.